srichens/pwa-text-editor/README.md

 6. [Questions](#questions)

 ## Installation
 This app is deployed on Heroku, so it can be used solely in the browser.
-But if run from the command line, it requires Node.js, npm, Express.js, and idb.
+But if running from the command line, it requires Node.js, npm, Express.js, and idb.

 ## Usage
 1. From the command line, run npm i and then npm start to create the dist files, and then open the indicated port in the browser.